jennifertakagi/jennifertakagi/README.md

 - FrontEnd Developer (2 years), using Javascript, React JS, JQuery, Knockout JS, Jinja, HTML, CSS, Bootstrap

 ### :mortar_board::rocket: Learning about
+- Functional Programming with Haskell
-- Typescript
+- Deeping dive to Typescript
-- React's environment
-- Cypress
+- Testing applications with Cypress
-- Elixir

 <!--
 **jennifertakagi/jennifertakagi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.